ml4ai/tomcat/tools/asist/README.md

-This directory contains potentially throwaway scripts written specifically for the ASIST program.
+This directory contains scripts written specifically for collaboration on the ASIST program.